What is Epinephrine?

 What is epinephrine used for?

-When most people think of epinephrine, they think of its use in treating a serious allergic reaction, or an anaphylactic episode.
+When most people think of epinephrine, they think of its use in treating a serious allergic reaction, an anaphylactic episode.

-Epinephrine has other uses, primarily to treat heart-related conditions, but these are only used in emergency situations in a hospital.
+Epinephrine has other uses, primarily to treat heart-related conditions.
+But these are only used in emergency situations in a hospital.
 Epinephrine inhalers are sometimes used to treat an asthma attack but not for symptoms of anaphylaxis.

 What does epinephrine do?